study-ml/chart-table/README.md

 # chart-table
-Clickable table with charts in thead tag.
+* Clickable table with charts in thead tag
+* The selected data (e.g., rows and columns) will be returned once we meet the criteria

 # Setup